timunie/Ava-ApiTests/website/docs/M_Avalonia_Platform_Storage_IStorageProvider_TryGetFileFromPathAsync.md

 #### Return Value
 <a href="https://learn.microsoft.com/dotnet/api/system.threading.tasks.task-1" target="_blank" rel="noopener noreferrer">Task</a>(<a href="T_Avalonia_Platform_Storage_IStorageFile">IStorageFile</a>)
+File or null if it doesn't exist.

+## Remarks
-File or null if it doesn't exist.Uri path is usually expected to be an absolute path with "file" scheme.
+Uri path is usually expected to be an absolute path with "file" scheme.
 But it can be an uri with "content" scheme on the Android.
 It also might ask user for the permission, and throw an exception if it was denied.

 ## See Also